-Building a mobile app is only half the battle...
+Building a mobile app is only half the battle.
 Once that's been accomplished it's time to move on to optimising your app and monitoring the behaviour of your app users.
-And with over 2.7 billion smartphone users and over 4 million apps worldwide, competition is getting fierce.
-In order to be successful, businesses have to stay sharp and offer a good mobile app experience to their customers.
+And with over 2.7 billion smartphone users and over 4 million apps worldwide, the competition is bound to be fierce.
+In order to stay relevant, businesses have to remain sharp and offer a good mobile app experience to their customers.
 But how can they know if they're on the right track?

 Who are your users?

 Why are they not converting?

 What can we do to enhance the customer experience?

 Difference between UX Testing and Usability Testing

 User experience testing mainly consists of collecting qualitative and quantitative data from the user, whilst the user is subject to all or any aspects of a service or product.
 Qualitative or quantitative data is collected from the user to improve ux and is done using various methods and usually with the aid of a tool or service.

 In simpler terms, user experience is how you feel about every interaction you have with what's in front of you in the moment that you're using the app.
 It includes measuring users' emotions, gaze movements, preferences, and all key details of behavior during and after use of the product.